 Yes.
 Freelancing is legal in Cameroon, but the compliant path depends on the facts.
 A person doing occasional independent services may begin with contracts, invoices, tax registration, and records.
 A person operating under a business name, signing larger contracts, selling regularly to local clients, hiring workers, opening business banking, or building an agency may need to register a sole proprietorship or company.

-Cameroon's Ministry of Finance describes the Business Creation Formality Centres as public one-stop organs with representation in each region.
+Cameroon's Ministry of Finance describes the Business Creation Formality Centres (CFCE), public one-stop organs for business creation as public one-stop organs with representation in each region.
 CFCEs support the administrative process of creating businesses, including establishments and company forms.
 The process can connect registration, tax identification, and other formalities needed to operate commercially.

-Tax registration is handled by the DGI.
-Its online registration notice says taxpayers have been able to obtain a Taxpayer Identification Number online through the DGI website since April 2020.
+Tax registration is handled by the Directorate General of Taxation (DGI).
+Its online registration notice says taxpayers have been able to obtain a Taxpayer Identification Number (TIN) online through the DGI website since April 2020.
 For freelancers, this matters because invoices, bank documentation, platform records, and tax filings are easier to defend when the activity has a clear tax identity.

 For foreign nationals, registration and tax compliance do not replace immigration permission.
 If you are not Cameroonian and plan to live in Cameroon while freelancing, work for a Cameroonian client, or manage a local business, check visa and work-authorization rules before starting.